Back to The Mycelial Grimoire

 The Longest Continuous Practice

+I keep a small run of botanical and pharmacological textbooks from the 1960s and 1970s on the desk where I work, and I read them the way some people read history, because in part that is what they are.
 Herbal medicine is the oldest sustained healthcare practice on Earth.
-Every culture that survived long enough developed one.
-The timeline below traces the Western thread — with acknowledgment that parallel and equally rich traditions developed in China, India, Africa, the Americas, and the Pacific, and that those traditions interpenetrated more than we usually recognize.
+Every culture that lasted long enough built one.
+The timeline below follows the Western thread — with the caveat that parallel traditions, no less developed, grew up in China, India, Africa, the Americas, and the Pacific, and that they crossed into one another far more than the tidy regional story admits.

 Prehistory (Before 3000 BCE)

 Plant medicine predates writing.
 The 5,300-year-old “Iceman” mummy found in the Alps was carrying birch polypore, a fungus with antiparasitic properties, and he had intestinal parasites.
-The Shanidar Cave Neanderthal burials in Iraq, 60,000 years old, contained pollen from eight medicinal plant species including yarrow and ephedra.
+The Shanidar Cave Neanderthal burials in Iraq, around 60,000 years old, contained pollen from eight medicinal plant species including yarrow and ephedra — though whether mourners placed those flowers deliberately, or burrowing rodents carried the pollen in, is still debated.

 These practices were almost certainly trial-and-error knowledge transmitted across generations.
 There is no founding text.
 There is no first herbalist.
 There is only the long process of paying attention to what plants did and remembering.